Plant DetailShow Menu

 Description

-The vine is easily grown in moist, loamy, sandy soil.
+Wooly pipevine is easily grown in moist, loamy, sandy soil.
 It does not tolerate dry soil and prefers full sun to partial shade.
 Pruning should be done during the winter months.
 The plant may be propagated by division, cuttings, or seeds.

-Insect, Disease, and Other Plant Problems: No serious disease/insect problems
+Insect, Disease, and Other Plant Problems: No serious disease/insect problems.

 See this plant in the following landscape: